 These are just a few of the many guidelines that exist when selling things through your website.
 Making sure you follow them all from the beginning will help you avoid any legal troubles in the end.

-Most website owners may not spend a lot of time thinking about software licensing, or whether their software is under General Public License, but it’s important to know your rights around something that you’ll be using every day.
+Most website owners may not spend a lot of time thinking about software licensing or whether their software is under General Public License.
+Still, it’s essential to know your rights around something that you’ll be using every day.